asehmi/media-explorer-app/README.md

 $ pip install -r requirements.txt
 ```

-If you wish to run or deploy the media server standalone:
+If you wish to deploy the media server standalone:

 ```bash
 $ cd st-media-explorer/media_server